 The Union fleet appeared off the upper Texas coast in early September.
 Franklin planned to move his gunboats up the narrow channel at Sabine Pass, knock out the guns of the small Confederate fort guarding the waterway, and bring his transport vessels into Sabine Lake, where landings could be made.
 The only obstacle was the rough earthwork fortification known locally as Fort Griffin and defended by a battery of Confederate artillery of forty-seven men commanded by Lt.
 Richard W. Dowling, an Irish barkeeper from Houston.
 On September 8, 1863, the four Union gunboats entered the channel and opened fire on Fort Griffin.
 The six cannon from the Confederate installation responded with high accuracy, firing 107 rounds in thirty-five minutes.
 The Sachem was hit on the third or fourth round and driven up against the Louisiana side of the channel, a helpless wreck.
 The Confederates then turned their fire on the Clifton.
 A cannonball cut her tiller rope, throwing her out of control, and she soon ran aground.
 Many of the crew jumped overboard and made it to shore, where they were captured by the Confederates.
 The two other Union gunboats, the Arizona and the Granite City, turned and withdrew from the pass.
 General Franklin, overestimating the size and nature of the Confederate defense, ordered a withdrawal back to New Orleans.
 Dowling and his men were awarded medals by the Confederate government for their victory.

 Union campaigns in Arkansas and Louisiana in 1864 involved thousands of Texans.
 In March, General Banks moved an army of 27,000 men and a naval flotilla up the Red River toward Shreveport.
-He hoped to link up with federal troops under Gen. Frederick Steele, who was moving southward from Little Rock, and then extend federal control over Northeast Texas.
+He hoped to link up with federal troops under Gen. Frederick Steele, who was moving southward from Little Rock following the surrender of Arkansas Post, and then extend federal control over Northeast Texas.
 In an effort to prevent this, Texas troops in Indian Territory commanded by Brig.
 Gen. Samuel Maxey—Gano's Brigade, Walker's Choctaw brigade, and Krumbhaar's battery, which was attached to Gano's brigade—were moved to Arkansas, where they joined Sterling Price in halting the Union advance at Camden.

 Banks, meanwhile, continued his advance in northwest Louisiana.
 On April 8, 1864, part of his army was defeated at Sabine Crossroads, near Mansfield, by Confederates under the command of Richard Taylor.
 Texans played a major role in the battle, which halted Banks's advance.
 Confederates resumed the attack the next day at Pleasant Hill, fourteen miles to the south, but superior Union numbers prevented a Southern victory (see RED RIVER CAMPAIGN).
 Once again Texas units—including Walker's Texas Division; Thomas Green's cavalry, which consisted of five brigades in three divisions led by Hamilton P. Bee, James Patrick Major, and William Steele; and Polignac's Brigade—figured prominently in the fighting.
+Walker’ Division was the largest Texas unit during the war but dwindled from 12,000 to 4,000 by the end of the Red River campaign from disease, death, desertion, and wounds.
 Green, one of the most popular of all the Texans, was killed three days later while leading an attack on the retreating federals at Blair's Landing.
 Banks continued to retreat and in mid-May crossed the Atchafalaya River, thus ending attempts to invade Northeast Texas.

 The large battles of the Civil War were fought beyond the Mississippi River, far from Texas.
 The state contributed thousands of men who participated in the great battles of the war.
 Texan Albert Sidney Johnston was killed in the battle of Shiloh in April 1862 while commanding a major Confederate army.
 Another Texas officer, Gen. John Bell Hood, lost the use of an arm at Gettysburg and a leg at Chickamauga.
 The Texas Brigade, originally commanded by Hood, had one of the finest reputations of any military unit.
 The brigade, including the First, Fourth, and Fifth Texas Infantry regiments, fought with honor at Gaines' Mill, Second Manassas, Sharpsburg, Gettysburg, and Chickamauga.
 A Texas regiment, the Eighth Texas Cavalry, better known as Terry's Texas Rangers, distinguished itself on battlefields in Kentucky, Tennessee, Mississippi, Georgia, and South and North Carolina.
 Another brigade, commanded late in the war by Lawrence Sullivan Ross, won praise for combat in Mississippi, Tennessee, and Georgia.
 Granbury's Texas Brigade, commanded by Waco lawyer Col. Hiram B. Granbury, also saw extensive action in Georgia and Tennessee.
 Granbury himself was killed in the futile Confederate assault at Franklin, Tennessee, in November 1864.
 Ector's Brigade, consisting of the Tenth, Eleventh, Fourteenth, and Fifteenth Texas Dismounted Cavalry and commanded by Brig.
 Gen. Mathew Duncan Ector, saw action in Tennessee, Mississippi, and Georgia and participated in Hood's invasion of Tennessee.